tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ### X.509 Account Handles

-When the X509 Identity Provider is configured to use accounts a client's account handle is calculated just like its end point handle but using only the certificate with the offset given by the `account_handle_offset` field in the `X509Parameters` struct.
+When the X509 Identity Provider is configured to use accounts a client's account handle is calculated just like its device handle but using only the certificate with the offset given by the `account_handle_offset` field in the `X509Parameters` struct.

 ### X.509 Domains Names

-When the X509 Identity Provider is configured to use domains a client's domain name is calculated just like its end point handle but using only the certificate with the offset given in the `domain_name_offset` field in the `X509Parameters` struct.
+When the X509 Identity Provider is configured to use domains a client's domain name is calculated just like its device handle but using only the certificate with the offset given in the `domain_name_offset` field in the `X509Parameters` struct.